peasejay/sublimetext_banister/README.md

 Now, the most common response that people have when I bring this up is usually along the lines of "...yeah, so?".
 But due to my own personal limitations, I started to become very interested in how Banister would have executed this.

 This all seems like an absurdly complicated process to undertake manually.
-Nekromantikon had a page count of 50-90 pages over its run.
+Nek had a page count of 50-90 pages over its run.

 Here is the algorithm that would have been required to make this happen.